 Maryland uses a driver’s license points system to keep track of moving violations on your record.
 This means that, if you get a ticket, you can expect points to appear on your driving record.

-The MVA keeps track of points you’ve accrued over two years; however, points are available for you and your insurer to see for three years.
+The MVA keeps track of points you’ve accrued over two years; however, points are available for you and your insurance provider to see for three years.
 The points don’t typically ever fully go away, but they stop affecting your record after two years.

 You’ll receive certain consequences for the number of points you have on your record.
 This is a breakdown of how the MVA responds to driver’s license points: